 Geo All Geos All Geos US University Simplilearn Purdue Caltech Course Duration 11 Months 8 Months 6 Months Coding Experience Required No Basic No Skills You Will Learn 10+ skills including Python, MySQL, Tableau, NumPy and more

 Data Analytics, Statistical Analysis using Excel, Data Analysis Python and R, and more

 Data Visualization with Tableau, Linear and Logistic Regression, Data Manipulation and more Additional Benefits Applied Learning via Capstone and 20+ industry-relevant Data Analytics projects Purdue Alumni Association Membership

 Access to Integrated Practical Labs Caltech CTME Circle Membership Cost $$ $$$$ $$$$ Explore Program Explore Program Explore Program

 As we move ahead in the digital era, the decision-making process will become more complex and fully data-driven.
 The role of a business data analyst will become indispensable for any organization that relies on the use of progressive technology to improve customer satisfaction.
-You can enhance and validate your expertise in data analytics by enrolling in our PG Program in Data Analytics in partnership with Purdue University, and aim for faster career progression and land yourself in your dream organization.
+You can enhance and validate your expertise in data analytics by enrolling in our Data Analytics Certification Program in partnership with Purdue University, and aim for faster career progression and land yourself in your dream organization.